gl1tterbomb/gl1tterbomb/README.md

 my friends, they cool.

-ngh Roleplay.
+Roleplay!
 I rarely do role-playing and play as characters, but I still like and miss them.

 I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!